 - Effects on the original process and capacity of heat systems.

 - Capital costs of the heat recovery system.

 Waste heat at lower temperature can still be recovered

 If the waste heat stream is at a lower temperature than you need, there are two options:

 - Pre-heating.
 The temperature might not be enough to do all the heating work, but a lot of energy can still be saved by using heat for pre-heating, then finishing the work with another energy source.

 - Heat pumps.
 If the amount of waste heat is large enough, it can be economic to use a heat pump to produce high-grade heat (high temperature) from low-grade heat (lower temperature).
 High temperature heat pumps able to produce heat up to 90°C are commercially available and a mature technology

 Use our tool to find out how to save electricity using heat recovery and other technologies.

 Co-funding for heat recovery projects

-If you spend more than $200,000 a year on stationary energy, you may be eligible for co-funding for an energy audit, feasibility study or systems optimisation related to heat recovery.
+If you emit more than 10,000 tonnes CO2-e a year on stationary energy, you may be eligible for co-funding for an energy audit, feasibility study or systems optimisation related to heat recovery.
 Larger energy users can also be co-funded for industrial design advice.